thoughtspot/thoughtspot.github.io/_complex-search/about-keyword-searches.md

 -   **Basic keywords**

-    You can use keywords such as `top` and `bottom` to, for example, only see results for the best or worst performing sales rep.
+    You can use keywords such as `top` and "`bottom` to, for example, only see results for the best or worst performing sales rep.

 -   **Date keywords**